Author’s Note, 2019

-According to the Ashtanga yoga tradition of Sri K. Pattabhi Jois, practitioners are “supposed” to practice asana six days a week.
-Jois, also known as “Guruji” designated Saturday as the day of rest, since Saturday corresponds with bath day in India.
+According to the Ashtanga yoga tradition, taught by Pattabhi Jois, practitioners are “supposed” to practice asana six days a week.
+Jois designated Saturday as the day of rest, since Saturday corresponds with bath day in India.
 There are also a few “get-out-of-jail-free” days, including Full and New Moon and, if you are lucky enough to be a fertile woman, the first three days of your menstrual cycle.
 So this Ashtanga yoga thing requires a relatively high level of commitment.
 Along the way, you may endure a great deal of discomfort on both the physical and emotional level.
 It’s easy to doubt your efforts when onlookers may see your practice as a self-indulgent, masochistic, tripped out version of aerobics.
 In order to relieve your doubts, I believe that it is extremely important to regularly evaluate the intention behind your hard work.

 Your reasons for practising yoga will evolve over time.
 Everyone comes to yoga for different reasons and during different circumstances.
 The first time I did yoga was from a video by Ali McGraw that my mother had given me.
 At the time, I was a chronic exercise addict and I couldn’t get through the day without physically torturing myself as much as possible.
 My mother really wanted me to relax, but she knew that I wouldn’t be able to stop moving.
 The yoga movie was set in a bright white desert, where clouds hung low to the ground.
 Ali McGraw demonstrated sun salutations and some basic sequences of yoga postures as a man with a soothing voice talked me through it.
 When I got to the end, the man told me to lie down and let go of everything I didn’t need until all that was left was love.
 This seemed like a pleasant concept, but a little hokey and not very realistic.
 I quickly returned to my extensive and neurotic cardiovascular routine.